Pointer to HBO's new Docu-Series Being Serena

 Every woman knows that if she has a child she will need to make “the choice”; will she return to work or exit the workforce after the baby arrives?
 Sometimes the choice is made with a partner.
 And sometimes there is no choice because returning to work is a necessity.
 Most men aren’t yet expected to make “the choice”.
 But as more and more women out-earn their partners, more and more men are finding they need to make “the choice” too.

 Recently I heard someone comment that working mothers often manage their careers like their fathers (who often had full-time "assistants" at home) while trying to mother like their stay-at-home moms.
 And some working fathers have few, if any, role models from dual-career couples.
 Some people dismiss these generalizations as outdated, but stories from young working parents suggest that the struggle is still very real for many of them.
-Even in 2017.
+Even today.

 If you’re a man balancing fatherhood with a demanding career that requires hard work every day, every week, and every month, imagine the joy of a holiday gathering with family (which, of course, involves more and different work at home).
 And then imagine the feeling you’ll get when your father quietly asks you, “How’s work going?
 How sure are you that pursuing your career is really best?
 Isn't Kelsey's career going well enough to enable you to be home for the kids?”
 Could it feel a little like a punch in the gut?
 A “micro discouragement”?
 Could a steady stream of these messages start to undermine your enthusiasm, resolve, and energy?

 Many women who have careers are enduring these micro discouragements on a regular basis.
-Even in 2017.
+Even today.
 They come from their parents, friends, aunts and uncles, the Internet, other parents, TV, cousins, magazines, people at church, and the radio.
 More and more men may start to endure them too.
 Some women let them roll off their backs and never give them a second thought.
 Some women are energized by them because they represent a challenge.

 But some women don’t find these comments energizing at all.
 These are the women who are at risk of dropping out of the workforce or have already.
 These are the women who struggle to maintain the energy needed to juggle multiple roles that include a career.
 These are the women who are often at risk of leaving your company or maybe the workforce entirely.
 These are the women who can’t fully enjoy the satisfaction of a job well done within the context of a career.